 The purpose of this course is to give students in journalism, advertising, public relations, telecommunications, and other mass communications fields the opportunity to explore issues in the interaction between mass media/mass communication institutions and society.
 The course is aimed at helping students to develop a critical perspective on mass media as they consider different ways in which media institutions and media content affect — and are affected by — individuals and society.
 In particular, students are expected to engage in evaluation and discussion of the responsibilities media practitioners and media organizations have toward the larger society and how those responsibilities should be translated into individual behavior and organizational (or governmental) policies.
 Because the focus of the course is on contemporary issues and problems involving mass media institutions and professions, readings tend to be drawn from recent works rather than classic or seminal ones, although the classic works certainly may sometimes inform the debate.

 The program regularly offers electives such as Mass Communication History, Survey of Electronic Publishing, New Media and a Democratic Society and Legal Problems of Mass Communication.
 Examples of other elective courses in the College include International Communication; Mass Communication Theory; Qualitative Research; Race, Class, Gender and Media; Science and Health Communication; Theories of Advertising; History of Journalism; and Content Analysis.
 Many other electives are offered.
-Please check ONE.UF and work with your advisor to select appropriate options.
+Please check ONE.UF and work with your adviser to select appropriate options.